garrysjh/NTUMart/README.md

 Use Postman or other tools to make HTTP Request to your http://localhost:8080/.

 For your Spring Boot server, add a file called 'application.properties' into resources and add the following line:
-(Make sure that your MySQL server is running and already has the database 'dip' created from the DIPSHOP.sql file)
+(Make sure that your MySQL server is running and already has the database 'dip' created from the .sql file)
 ````
 spring.datasource.url=jdbc:mysql://localhost:3306/dip
 Shift=true&useLegacyDatetimeCode=false&serverTimezone=UTC